AmyOuY/RestaurantManagementApp/README.md

 <img src="./Images/searchBill.png">

 <hr />
 <h3> Bill Controller -- viewing the bill details returned by bill search.
-If there is no question about the bill we can type in the table number and request bill payment. </h3>
+If there is no question about the bill we can type in the table number and request bill payment.
+The Back To Order List link allows redirecting to the summary of all active orders page.</h3>
 <img src="./Images/billDetails.png">

 <hr />